• Level of education

 Description

-Nucleosides are the basic constituents of nucleic acids (DNA and RNA).
+Nucleosides are the basic building blocks of nucleic acids (DNA and RNA).
 As such, they play an essential role in many biological processes.
-In this course, the structure and biological role of natural nucleosides will be presented.
-The main synthesis and characterization routes of these compounds and their analogues (glycosylation reactions, structural modifications of the furanose ring, substitution and introduction of heteroatoms, configuration inversion, etc.) will also be discussed.
-The use of nucleoside analogues for the treatment of viral pathologies and cancers will also be discussed.
+This course will present the structure and biological role of natural nucleosides.
+The main methods of synthesis and characterization of these compounds and their analogues (glycosylation reactions, structural modifications of the furanose ring, substitution and introduction of heteroatoms, configuration inversion, etc.) will also be discussed.
+The use of nucleoside analogues for the treatment of viral diseases and cancers will also be addressed.

 Read more